4-H and Youth

 Members: Learn More

 4-H Youth in grades 3-13 (one-year post-HS graduation) are able to choose the projects they are involved in.
-Not all project areas have project volunteers in Barron County.
+Not all project areas have project volunteers in Burnett County.
 But many do.
 Please explore the Projects page for county-specific project groups.
 Additional information is posted in newsletters, via email, and on the event calendar.

 4-H Projects are specific areas of interest for 4-H members and volunteers.
 Projects cover a wide variety of topics from animals, science, arts, and beyond.
 Explore the different project areas below and find more information on a project that you are interested in!